BeatTogether/BeatTogether.Quest/README.md

 To install, Download the latest mod from our releases.
 [Click Here](https://github.com/pythonology/BeatTogether.Quest/releases)

-After downloading, upload the .zip to BMBF on the upload tab of the web interface.
+After downloading, upload the .qmod to BMBF on the upload tab of the web interface.

 ## Custom Song Support
 Customs in multiplayer requires [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions)